oslabs-beta/Vuenique/README.md

 <hr>

 ## Introduction
-Vuenique is a reusable component visualization library that brings the power of D3 and visx to Vue
+Vuenique is a reusable low-level component visualization library that brings the power of D3 and visx to Vue

 ## Installation
 Install with npm: